ibexa/documentation-developer/docs/api/extending_the_rest_api.md

 ## Input parser

-If you need to provide your controller with parameters, either in JSON or XML, the parameter struct requires an input parser so that the payload can be converted to an actual ValueObject.
+If you need to provide your controller with parameters, either in JSON or XML, the parameter struct requires an input parser so that the payload can be converted to an actual `ValueObject`.

 Each payload is dispatched to its input parser based on the request's Content-Type header.
 For example, a request with a Content-Type of `application/vnd.ez.api.ContentCreate` will be parsed by `eZ\Publish\Core\REST\Server\Input\Parser\ContentCreate`.
 This parser will build and return a `ContentCreateStruct` that can then be used to create content with the Public API.